Privileged Access Management

 standing privileged credentials at rest

-A human used to change production.
+The actor keeps changing, too.
+A person used to touch production.
 Then a Terraform commit did.
 Then automation.
 Soon an autonomous agent will.
-At each step the actor got faster and further from a name — behind shared accounts, vaulted secrets, and service identities that answer to no one.
-Traditional PAM protected the credential and lost the thread from who to why to what.
-When something breaks, "Agent-17 changed production" is not an answer.
+At each step the work moves faster and further from a name — across shared accounts, vaulted secrets, and service identities.
+The question that decides every outage and every audit stays the same: who did this, why were they allowed, and what exactly did they do?

-Veqtorix restores the thread.
-Every privileged action — human, pipeline, or agent — is tied to an identity, an authorization, and a ticket, and traced end to end through a mediation layer that speaks each system's native protocol.
-Accountability becomes a property of the system, not a report you assemble after the fact.
+Veqtorix governs the whole process as one chain.
+Every privileged action — human, pipeline, or agent — is bound to an approved change and traced end to end through a mediation layer that speaks each system's native protocol.
+Accountability stops being a report you assemble afterward and becomes a property of the process itself.
 Your tools, IdPs, CAs, and vaults stay in place.

 Identity, authorization, and audit are each useful alone — and each insufficient.
-Accountability is what you get when they become a single, verifiable chain: every privileged action traceable from a real person to the outcome they caused.
-The ticket is the link that connects the why to the what.
+The chain is what links them into one verifiable flow: every privileged action traceable from an approved change to the outcome it produced.
+The change request is the link that connects the why to the what; accountability is what the chain leaves behind.

 Proof